icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### OpenStreetMap

 - [OpenStreetMap](https://www.openstreetmap.org/) - OpenStreetMap is the free wiki world map.
-This colloborative project is one of the largest databases of volunteered geographic information in the world.
+This collaborative project is one of the largest databases of volunteered geographic information in the world.
 Its contents include points of interest, routable networks, and other geodata.
 - [BBBike](https://download.bbbike.org/osm/bbbike/) - Provides shapefiles and raw OSM format for cities around the world, extracted weekly.
 This is useful if you are looking for data extracts for a single city.
 - [Geofabrik](http://download.geofabrik.de/) - OpenStreetMap extracts prepared in either PBF or shapefile format for download daily.
 - [MetroExtracts](https://www.interline.io/osm/extracts/) - Each day, OSM Extracts by Interline mirrors the entire OpenStreetMap planet and creates city and region sized extracts ready for download into formats ready for GIS.